rouroulike/clash/Configuration.md

 # Port of SOCKS5 proxy server on the local end
 socks-port: 7891

+# Transparent proxy server port for Linux and macOS
+redir-port: 7892

 # (HTTP and SOCKS5 in one port)
 # mixed-port: 7890

-# Transparent proxy server port for Linux and macOS
-redir-port: 7892
+# authentication of local SOCKS5/HTTP(S) server
+# authentication:
+#  - "user1:pass1"
+#  - "user2:pass2"

 # Set to true to allow connections to local-end server from other LAN IP addresses
 allow-lan: false